ElektraInitiative/libelektra/doc/tutorials/command-line-options.md

   of the option.
 If you want to hide just one form, use an array of two options an hide just one index.
 - If the option has an `"optional"` or `"required"` argument, the string `ARG` will be used as a placeholder by default.
 You can change this, by setting `opt/arg/help` for the corresponding option.

+### Sub-Commands

+If sub-commands are in use, the help message returned by `elektraGetOptsHelpMessage` will apply to the invoked sub-command only.
+For example `./app --help` generates the general help message for `./app` containing only options valid for the root command.
+In contrast, `./app more --help` generates the help message for the sub-command `more`.

 ## Precedence